MSBradshaw/GATKCNVSnakemake/README.md

 # GATKCNVSnakemake

-This repo is my implementation of [GATK CNV Calling](https://gatk.broadinstitute.org/hc/en-us/articles/360035531152--How-to-Call-common-and-rare-germline-copy-number-variants) as a [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline on a cluster using the (Slurm Workload Manager)[https://slurm.schedmd.com/documentation.html].
-This can be changed to use alternate workflow managers by changing the start command and settings saved in `conf/cluster_config.yaml`, refer to the (Snakemake documentation for more detail)[https://snakemake.readthedocs.io/en/stable/executing/cluster.html].
+This repo is my implementation of [GATK CNV Calling](https://gatk.broadinstitute.org/hc/en-us/articles/360035531152--How-to-Call-common-and-rare-germline-copy-number-variants) as a [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline on a cluster using the [Slurm Workload Manager](https://slurm.schedmd.com/documentation.html).
+Alternate workflow managers can be used by changing the start command and settings saved in `conf/cluster_config.yaml`, refer to the (Snakemake documentation for more detail)[https://snakemake.readthedocs.io/en/stable/executing/cluster.html].
 The skeleton of this pipeline originates from [a blog post by Dmytro Kryvokhyzha](https://evodify.com/gatk-cnv-snakemake/).
-My hope is this repo will help make cnv calling quick and easy for anyone.
+My hope is this repo will help make CNV calling quick and easy for anyone.

 ## Install

 If you haven't already, install [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
-This tool uses an older version of snakemake 4.3.1, where the `dynamic()` function still existed for easier scattering and parallelization.
-In the future I hope to update this to use `checkpoint`s and the most recent version of snakemake instead, but that is a huge headache and this works.
+This tool uses an older version of Snakemake (4.3.1), where the `dynamic()` function still existed for easier scattering and parallelization.
+In the future I hope to update this to use `checkpoint`s and the most recent version of snakemake instead, but that is a huge headache and this works just fine for now.

 To install all necessary tools simply run